 An estimated one out of every four Americans suffer from chronic pain.
 Chronic regional pain syndrome (CRPS) is a type of chronic pain condition that causes various pain symptoms in only one of your limbs.
-The experienced team at Arlington Pain & Therapy, with two offices in Mansfield and one in Arlington, Texas, specialize in CRPS and work one-on-one with you to develop a treatment plan that helps reduce your discomfort and improve your quality of life.
+The experienced team at Regency Pain & Therapy Institute, with one office in Mansfield, Texas, specialize in CRPS and work one-on-one with you to develop a treatment plan that helps reduce your discomfort and improve your quality of life.
 For expert management of your pain from a team who cares, call the office today.

 Chronic regional pain syndrome (CRPS), also once referred to as reflex sympathetic dystrophy syndrome (RSD), is a chronic pain condition that causes pain symptoms to develop in one limb.
 The pain may occur after an injury to part of your limb, such as a finger, that progresses into chronic pain that affects the entire limb.
 It’s theorized that you may develop CPRS from damage or malfunction to your peripheral or central nervous system that alters your pain signals.